giz-t-hub/Corridors/README.md

 [Here](https://international-partnerships.ec.europa.eu/publications-library/eu-africa-global-gateway-investment-package-strategic-corridors_en) you may find an brief overview of the Strategic Corridors to be developed within the scope of the EU-Africa Global Gateway Investment Package publicated by the EU in 2023.

 <b>
-Community list of publications, data and other useful information on the African global Gateway corridors.
+Community list of publications, data and other useful information on the Strategic Corridors of the EU-Africa Global Gateway Investment Package.
 </b><br><br>

 Have something to add or change?
 Contact: Niklas.Matern@giz.de